DsosaH/osticket-postconfg/README.md

 </p>
 <p>
-  In this tab you can enter a name and a email in order to create a new user and it will now appear inside the "User Directory".
+  In this tab you can enter a name and an email in order to create a new user, and it will now appear inside the "User Directory".
 </p>
 <p>